meetvpn/meetvpn.net/README.md

 ## Getting Started

 Run your app in the development mode.
+MeetVPN

 ```
 blitz dev